bardasoft/Xamarin.Forms.Popup/README.md

 ## Dynamic Content

-If you want to use the Picker in a ListView or other dynamic Controls, you need to embed it into a PopupPage or use a PopUpInitializer directly on the Page to initialize the PopUp.
+If you want to use the Picker or a PopUp in a ListView or other dynamic Controls, you need to embed it into a PopupPage or use a PopUpInitializer directly on the Page to initialize the PopUp.

 ```xaml
             <pop:PopUpInitializer />